mpagot/cloud_toolbox/azure/az_one_vm_net_peering/README.md

 ## Deployment

-The fisrt script to be executed and that takes care to create the deployment in azure is `azure_one_vm_deploy.sh`.
+The first script to be executed and that takes care to create the deployment in azure is `azure_one_vm_deploy.sh`.

 It is mostly implemented as a list of call to various `az` commands.